 Increasingly, Montreal is regarded as an exciting foodie destination.
 In part, that’s down to the cross-current of multicultural influences evident in the city.
 A number of young, innovative chefs are showing that they are unafraid to try new things.

-To taste tacos featuring Asian flavours, head to Grumman ‘78 (630 de Courcelle).
-In addition to being a hip low-cost eatery, its food truck is one of several mobile outlets that visit destinations around the city.
+Food trucks serve food from locations around the city.
 Chaud Dogs (serving gourmet hot dogs) and Le Tuk Tuk (creating Thai snacks) count among the trucks that Montreal’s residents look out for.

 A stroll in Mile End